MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

     :alt: Create Organism Template - Mouse Metadata
     :class: sample_registration_scsh

-    You can select any number of mouse-related metadata and create an excel containing these metadta as columns to fill.
+    You can select any number of mouse-related metadata and create an Excel containing these metadata as columns to fill.